 The transition from preschool to first grade is a significant step in a child's life.
 The physical changes alone, at this time, are striking.
 Children lose their baby teeth and their baby fat as their bodies lengthen, taking on a new proportion.
-When children enter first grade, they change inwardly as well.
+When children enter the first grade, theu change inwardly as well.
 Their inner life deepens and their emotional response to the world around them becomes richer.

 First graders are as physically active as they were during the kindergarten years, but now they must be taught in a manner that engages their growing emotional capacity.
 Waldorf teachers use a wide variety of methods to address this developing capacity, but in the grade school, the most significant is art.
 In a Waldorf School all subjects - language arts, geometry, chemistry, history, geography - are taught through art.